esaschenck/soc-criminality-paper/README.md

 dataframe <- read_csv("raw-data/data.csv")
 ```

-However, the World Values Survey raw data will be read in this way:
+However, the World Values Survey Wave 7 raw data will be read in this way:

 ```{r}
 dataframe <- read_csv("../data.csv")
 ```

 The `..` points to the *parent* directory of the repository.
 In order to reproduce this particular code, please download the WVS Wave 7 [here](https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp) and save to your forked repository's parent directory.

+#### Hungary, India, and South Africa

+The World Values Survey Wave 7 does not contain data on Hungary, India, or South Africa.
+Therefore their WVS results have been taken from the most recent WVS Wave to survey those countries: for Hungary, [WVS Wave 5 (2005-2009)](https://www.worldvaluessurvey.org/WVSDocumentationWV5.jsp), and for India and South Africa, [WVS Wave 6 (2010-2014)](https://www.worldvaluessurvey.org/WVSDocumentationWV6.jsp).

+Note that these data are not kept under conditions of use, and as such are available in the `raw-data` folder in this repository.

 ## Repo Architecture